tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/分块上传/List Parts_intl_en.md

-## Overview
+## Feature Description

-This API is used to query the uploaded parts of a specified multipart upload, i.e., listing all successfully uploaded parts of a multipart upload whose `uploadId` is specified.
+This API (`List Parts`) is used to query the uploaded parts in a specified multipart upload, i.e., listing all successfully uploaded parts in a multipart upload with the specified `uploadId`.

 <div class="rno-api-explorer">
     <div class="rno-api-explorer-inner">